funbotic/funbotic/README.md

 In order to associate an image with a Subscriber, open that image in the WordPress Media Library.
 Beneath the image you should see checkboxes of all users with the Subscriber role.
 Check whichever users are present in the image, and it will show up as part of the dynamic user gallery, whenever the shortcode is used.

 ## Parent/Child Relationships
 All users with a Customer role may be assigned children from the pool of users with the Subscriber role.
 This can be done from the Customer's Edit Profile page, and works in the same way as tagging photos.
 Simply check the checkboxes of any children you wish to be associated with the Customer.
-The following shortcode will display all of the images for each child associated with that parent:
+The following shortcode will display the LearnDash profile, as well as all of the images for each child associated with that parent:

 	[funbotic_parent_display]